EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 lpsolver
    This is the optimisation solver used to make investment decisions.
 The two options available for this are "adhoc" or "scipy" solvers.
+The "scipy" solver should be used when introducing minimum constraints and using the trade functionality.

 --------------